letoram/durden/README.md

-There is support for running [libretro](http://www.libretro.com) 'cores' (dynamically linked libraries that wrap input/output/state management for common games and emulators) however.
+There is support for running [libretro](http://www.libretro.com) 'cores' (dynamically linked libraries that wrap input/output/state management for common games and emulators) however, and you can find a [QEmu backend](https://github.com/letoram/qemu) and a [SDL2](https://github.com/letoram/sdl2) driver.
+There is also some SDL1 support if arcan is built with
+-DDISABLE\_HIJACK=OFF that can be activated with LD\_PRELOAD=/path/to/libahijack\_sdl12.so /my/sdl12/application

 The specifics for downloading/compiling cores and other data that might be needed is outside the scope here, but an example on how to add a target: